Skip to main content

 Minerals and Source Variability

-Minerals are expected in spring water, but their balance can reveal consistency or variation across sources.
+Minerals are expected in spring water, but their balance can reveal whether sourcing is consistent.

 Reported levels included:

-These are not harmful at the measured levels.
-The broader issue is whether the profile reflects one stable source or multiple contributing sources over time.
+These levels are not harmful.
+The key issue is whether the profile reflects one stable source or multiple sources over time.

 Saratoga’s Source Disclosure Has Changed

-The brand now lists multiple spring locations rather than presenting a single origin.
-Named sources include sites in Maine and Pennsylvania.
+The brand now lists multiple spring locations instead of a single origin.
+Named sources include locations in Maine and Pennsylvania.

-This shift reduces traceability.
-A buyer can see possible origins, but not which source filled a specific bottle.
+This reduces traceability.
+Buyers can see possible origins, but not which source filled a specific bottle.

 The Default Assumption for premium spring water is a consistent single source.
 That assumption becomes harder to support with multi-site sourcing.

-Spring systems are influenced by surrounding environmental conditions.
-Changes in land use, runoff, and nutrient levels can alter water chemistry.
+Spring systems are influenced by environmental changes in surrounding areas.
+Land use, runoff, and nutrient levels can alter water chemistry over time.

-Higher organic matter increases the likelihood of disinfection byproduct formation if treatment is applied.
-This does not prove causation for every finding, but it provides a plausible mechanism.
+Higher organic content increases the chance of disinfection byproduct formation if treatment is applied.
+This does not prove causation, but it provides a plausible pathway.

-Saratoga was acquired by BlueTriton Brands in 2021 and 2022.
+Saratoga was acquired by BlueTriton Brands between 2021 and 2022.
 After this transition, sourcing expanded beyond a single identity.

 Operational shifts like this can introduce:

-Branding may stay constant while sourcing becomes more flexible.
+Branding can remain stable while sourcing becomes more flexible.

 Why Glass Packaging Can Be Misleading

-Glass is often associated with higher quality and lower contamination risk.
-It can reduce certain packaging concerns, but it does not reflect source integrity or treatment status.
+Glass is often associated with purity and quality.
+It can reduce some packaging concerns, but it does not reflect sourcing or treatment practices.

 What To Check is not the packaging first.
 It is the source disclosure, contaminant data, and whether recent testing aligns with expectations.